ATGardner/atgardner.github.com/_posts/2014-08-24-day-135-crest-horse-camp-to-mosquito.markdown

  up to Slaughterhouse and Justin.
 Slaughterhouse was just leaving, trying to bit the storm that was coming near us.
 I had my trail magic beer with Justin, and let with him to hike the remaining 4 miles into camp.
  We quickly
- caught up with Jerry &amp; Matt and Ford and hiked with them for a short while, between thunders.
+ caught up with Jerry  Matt and Ford and hiked with them for a short while, between thunders.
 When the drops started falling, I put on my rain jacket, and then passed them as they were putting theirs.
 I caught up to Justin, and together we passed both Slaughterhouse and Buck-30, right before we got to camp.
  As we were setting up our